excsn/rzmq/core/README.USAGE.md

 *   **`pub async fn shutdown(&self) -> Result<(), ZmqError>`**
     Initiates background shutdown of the context.
 Returns quickly.
 *   **`pub async fn term(&self) -> Result<(), ZmqError>`**
-    Initiates a graceful shutdown and waits for all background tasks to complete.
+    Initiates a graceful shutdown and waits for all background tasks to complete. **This is the recommended way to shut down an `rzmq` application.**

 ### `rzmq::Socket`